 Healthy Holiday Recipes

-The holiday season often revolves around food, typically rich and indulgent.
+The holiday season often revolves around food—rich, indulgent, and sometimes overwhelming.
 However, it's entirely possible to create delicious, festive dishes that are also healthy.
 Healthy holiday recipes can be both a joy to make and a delight to eat, offering a nutritious twist to traditional favourites.

 Benefits of Healthy Holiday Recipes: